acwyk-myob/buildkite_log_downloader/readme.md

 # Rerequisites
+- Valid BuildKite Api Key set as `BK_API_KEY`
+  - Can be used from password vault:
-- Valid BuildKite API key set as `BK_API_KEY` environmant variable and has access to organization and read access to:
+- BuildKite Api key has READ access to:
-  - Read Agents
-  - Read Teams
-  - Read Artifacts
   - Read Builds
-  - Read Job and Environment variables
   - Read Job Logs
-  - Read Organizations
-  - Read Pipelines
-  - Read User

 # Usage
 Create a Buildkite API token that has read access to the pipeline(s) you're